zubairov/tesb-rt-se/examples/cxf-jmx/README.txt

 Creating CXF MBeans for monitoring Attributes
 ============================================
-It is important to make the first invocation of the deployed CXF services , using WebService clients.
+It is important to make the first invocation of the deployed CXF services using WebService clients.
 Only after this step MBeans with Attributes will be created for CXF.
 If you don`t make the invocation of CXF service, you won`t see CXF MBeans and their Attributes, as they won`t be created.
 (Using SimpleClient the first invocation can be done )

 To build and run this example, you must install the J2SE Development Kit (JDK) 5.0 or above.

-Building the cxf-jmx
+Building the cxf-jmx examples
 ============================================
 This sample consists of 4 parts: common/   - This directory contains the code that is common